Spaceface16518/cheatsheets/ochem.md

 ## List of Functional Groups

-TODO: Table of useful functional groups.
+I will put a table of useful functional groups here.
 In the meantime, refer to [the wikipedia page on functional groups](https://en.wikipedia.org/wiki/Functional_group).